aymericbeaumet/vim-symlink/readme.md

 ```

 There is an optional dependency to
-[vim-bbye](https://github.com/moll/vim-bbye), which is used to consistenly
+[vim-bbye](https://github.com/moll/vim-bbye).
+This plugin allows to
-wipe buffers without impacting the windows order.
-A fallback implementation
+consistenly wipe buffers without impacting the windows order.
+Even though a
-is present in vim-symlink, the one in vim-bbye is more robust.
+failover is present in vim-symlink, the vim-bbye implementation is more
+robust.

 ## Usage